Principles of facilitation

 - Biggs, J. & Tang, C. (2011) Teaching for Quality Learning at University, 4th ed., Maidenhead, UK: Society for Research into Higher Education & Open University Press

 - CoI (2013) CoI Model [online].
 Available at https://coi.athabascau.ca/

 - Garrison, D. R., Anderson, T, & Archer, W. (2000) 'Critical inquiry in a text-based environment: Computer conferencing in higher education', in The Internet and Higher Education 11(2): pp.87–105.

-- Contact your School’s Learning Designer for clarification or assistance with any of the above.
+- Contact your Learning Designer via the CAD job portal for clarification or assistance with any of the above.